lewisjb337/Basic-Blazor-App-Clean-Architecture/README.md

 # Blazor-Clean-Architecture
- This application is an example of using Clean Architecture with the Blazor framework, utlising the CQRS Pattern & MediatR for component communication, a custom notification system for these requests, and identity user authentication and authorization.
+ This application is an example of using Clean Architecture with the Blazor framework, utilizing the CQRS Pattern & MediatR for component communication, a custom notification system for these requests, and identity user authentication and authorization.
 As well as Entity
  Framework for command hanling and Dapper for query handling.

 ## Project Setup